This is the multi-page printable view of this section. Click here to print.

 WithOptions

-func WithOptions(opts ...OperationOption) OperationOption
+func WithOptions(opts ...OperationOption) (OperationOption, error)

 Combines multiple operation options into a single reusable option.
+Returns an error if any element of opts is nil (validation at compose time).

 Parameters: